Download lectures, featured speakers, interviews and more

 You do not need a Macintosh, iTunes or an iPod to play the audio files once they are downloaded.
 All you will need is a player capable of playing .mp4 AAC (Advanced Audio Codec) files.
 (AAC is not exclusively Apple’s, although Apple prefers it to alternative file formats.)

-Yes, new content is being added all the time.
+Yes, new courses and collections are being added to the UC Irvine iTunes U channel all the time.

 If you would like to include your podcasts in iTunes U, please read our iTunes U for Content Providers questions for more information .